Tinny-Robot/DimSense/docs/feature_selection.md

 ## Usage Tips

-- Choose the appropriate feature selection method based on your data type and problem.
+- Depending on your data format and situation, pick the appropriate feature selection approach.
-- Experiment with different numbers of selected features to find the optimal configuration.
+- Try out several combinations of the chosen attributes to determine the best arrangement.

 ## Next Steps

 The "DimSense" library offers a variety of feature extraction methods as well.
 For more details on each method and their usage, refer to the [Feature Extraction Methods](feature_extraction.md) documentation.

-Keep in mind that the right feature selection approach depends on your specific use case and data characteristics.
-Use these methods to enhance your machine learning workflows and improve model performance.
+Bear in mind that your unique use case and data characteristics will determine the best feature selection strategy.
+Make use of these techniques to strengthen your machine learning processes and boost model performance.